 2. Focus on getting a higher ranking

 Online review sites are powered by algorithms, the inner workings of which they like to keep a closely guarded secret.

-You could be getting great 5 bubble ratings for your food, but if your ranking, ie where you sit among other hospitality businesses such as yours, is poor then you simply won’t be seen by potential customers.
+You could be getting top marks for your food, but if your ranking (where you sit among other hospitality businesses) is poor then you simply won’t be seen by potential customers.
 People make their choice based on ranking more than ever.
-Think about it – if a restaurant in your area is ranked 6 out of 500 then that looks better than 60th or 300th even.
+Think about it: if a restaurant in your area is ranked 6 out of 500, that looks much better than 60th or 300th.

-To get the top of TripAdvisor you need to get your business seen on that all important first page, because the reality is people are unlikely to scroll down any further and find you.
+To get the top of TripAdvisor you need to get your business seen on that all-important first page.
+The reality is that people are unlikely to scroll down any further and find you.

-Like all online review websites, TripAdvisor will dynamically rank businesses every day, which means that recent reviews are more valuable than older ones.
-This applies to customers too, as 77% of consumers do not value reviews more than three months old.
+Like all online review websites, TripAdvisor will update their rankings every day, which means that recent reviews are more valuable than older ones.
+That’s because research has shown 77% of consumers do not value reviews more than three months old.

-So try to get at least two reviews on your site from the last seven days and 10 from the last month.
+Try to get at least two reviews on your profile within the last seven days and 10 within the last month.